 CEO SUMMARY: Under a new federal rule in effect this month, all healthcare providers—including clinical laboratories and pathology groups—will need to scour the records of all officers, directors, and affiliates to identify any that have had negative dealings with CMS or other federal enforcement agencies.
 Under the rule, the Medicare program is likely to target

 THERE IS AN OFT-REPEATED ADAGE THAT what the government gives you with one hand, it takes away with the other.
 This may be an apt description of the new Medicare final rule that takes effect today, called the Program Integrity Enhancements to the Provider Enrollment Process (CMS-6058-FC).

 The goal of the new rule is to give

-This is an excerpt from a 1,237-word article in the Oct.
-8, 2017 issue of THE DARK REPORT.
-The complete article is available for a limited time to all readers, and available at all times to paid members of the Dark Intelligence Group.
+This is an excerpt of a 2,882-word article in the Oct.
+14, 2019 issue of THE DARK REPORT (TDR).
+The full article is available to members of The Dark Intelligence Group.

 CEO SUMMARY: Four trends are disrupting the nation’s healthcare system in ways that no one would have predicted just a few decades ago – including startling